albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # What is a Dockerfile?

-A text file, usually named `Dockerfile`, that contains a set of instructions used to create the Docker image
+A text file, usually named `Dockerfile`, that contains a set of instructions (used to create the Docker image)

-[//]: # (Notes)
-[//]: # (Docker promotes reuse and a _Dockerfile_ can extend another image => as we will show later with multi-stage docker files?)
-[//]: # (For example, a _Dockerfile_ hosting a Java application can extend another image that already has the Java Runtime installed and only customises the parts that it needs, rather that starting from scratch)

 ---

-# Example of a Dockerfile
+# What does a Dockerfile look like?

 Following is a typical _Dockerfile_ that hosts a Java 8 application: